Home / Resume / Construction / Carpenter Resume

 Carpentry is one of the best trades to enter without formal experience.
 Here is how to get started:

-Apply to a union or non-union apprenticeship
+Apply to a registered apprenticeship

-Get OSHA 10 before your first day
+Get your OSHA 10 card before your first day

 Highlight any hands-on building experience